Tacticode/user-documentation/docs/index.md

 * [Arena & rankings](game/arena.md): Everything you need to know about the arena and the ELO ranking.

 * [Scripting - Getting started](scripting/getting-started.md): Want to know how to create your first AI script?

+* [Scripting - Samples](scripting/samples.md): A few basic scripts and functions to get you started into the game.

 ## Screenshots